ZEOREACTOR

 The system operates through a two-phase thermochemical cycle, enabling controllable and dispatchable renewable energy production both day and night.

-During the night phase, the reactor enters the adsorption cycle.
-The synthetic zeolite adsorbs approximately 16 liters of H₂O, triggering a highly exothermic reaction that generates temperatures of around 180°C. This high-temperature heat output can be directly converted into electricity through integrated thermoelectric generators (TEGs) and a free piston silent Stirling engine, or it can be used as high-efficiency thermal energy for heating or industrial applications.
-Unlike conventional battery systems, the Zeolite Solar Reactor does not suffer from chemical degradation and does not rely on rare or critical raw materials.
-It provides silent, stable, and emission-free energy generation.
+This high-temperature heat output can be directly converted into electricity through integrated thermoelectric generators (TEGs) and a free piston silent Stirling engine, or it can be used as high-efficiency thermal energy for heating or industrial applications.

 During the daytime phase, the solar vacuum tube collector regenerates the zeolite through a desorption process.
 In approximately three hours, solar thermal energy is sufficient to release the previously adsorbed water, fully reactivating the material for the next cycle.
 Any excess solar heat beyond what is required for regeneration can be converted into electricity or used directly as thermal output.
 This enables the system to function as a continuous hybrid solar CHP platform, maximizing energy utilization during peak solar hours.